rems-project/lem/README.md

 Lem depends on [OCaml](http://caml.inria.fr/).
 Lem is tested against OCaml 3.12.1. and 4.00.0.
 Other versions might or might not work.

-To build Lem run make in the top-level directory.
-This builds the executable lem, and places a symbolic link to it in that directory.
+To build Lem run 'make' in the top-level directory.
+This builds the executable 'lem', and places a symbolic link to it in that directory.

 A high-level description of Lem is in the paper in `doc/lem-draft.pdf`.
 The source language grammar and type system are defined in language/lem.ott,